tdaff/fapswitch/README.rst

   * ``functional_groups`` and ``options`` are now in globally accessible modules
   * ``-q`` and ``-v`` cancel each other.
   * ``--silent`` option has been removed, ``-qq`` gives the same effect
+  * output text is no longer automatically wrapped
   * Collision detection now properly uses 1/2 sum of vdW radii

   * User defined socket timeout